Ptujec/LaunchBar/YNAB-Actions/README.md

 # YNAB Actions

-There is only one right now.
-But I have more in the pipe (e.g. Quick Add) that need some work before I can share them.

 ## YNAB - Add Transaction
-This does what the name suggests … adding transactions to YNAB the LaunchBar way.
+This action does what the name suggests, it adds a transaction to YNAB the LaunchBar way.

 On the first run you will need to set your Personal Access Token, which you can get in [YNAB Developer Settings](https://app.youneedabudget.com/settings/developer).